PiranhaCMS/piranha.core.docs/src/04. Architecture/02. Authentication/Index.md

 The first name is the main category you want to group your permissions in and can be anything you like.
 In this example we've choosen the name "Application".

-### Adding Manager Policies
+### Adding Manager Claims

-Manager policies works in the same way as application policies, the only difference is that you set the property `IsInternal` to `true`.
-By doing this the policies are not shown when choosing policies for your public pages & posts and should only be used when validating if the current manager should have access to something in the manager interface.
+Manager claims works in the same way as application clai,s, the only difference is that you set the property `IsInternal` to `true`.
+By doing this they are not shown when specifying permissions for your public pages & posts and should only be used when validating if the current manager should have access to something in the manager interface.

 ~~~ csharp
 App.Permissions["Application"].Add(new Piranha.Security.PermissionItem